mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ![Logo](occs-host-ip.png)

-Check also the `API token` a.k.a Bearer from Settings/My Account:
+Check also the `API token` a.k.a Bearer from Settings/My Profile:

 ![Logo](occs-bearer.png)